Vivekraj2406006/hospital/README.md

 ## 🏥 About

-MediCare Hospital Website is a modern, fully responsive full-stack web application designed to provide patients and visitors with easy access to hospital information, services, and appointment booking functionality.
+SR Emergency Hospital Website is a modern, fully responsive full-stack web application designed to provide patients and visitors with easy access to hospital information, services, and appointment booking functionality.
 Built with cutting-edge web technologies, the site offers a seamless user experience across all devices with secure user authentication and account management.

-### Why MediCare Hospital Website?
+### Why SR Emergency Hospital Website?

 - 🎯 **Patient-Centric Design**: Intuitive navigation and clear information hierarchy
 - 📱 **Fully Responsive**: Optimized for desktop, tablet, and mobile devices